How to Manage a Distributed Team

 # B) Introductions with the wider team

 One of the immediate and most obvious steps after joining the team is to introduce the new hire to the rest of the team.
+This is also an important bit in your remote worker onboarding checklist.
 In an in-office setting, individuals can bump into one-another, however while working remotely it is important to be intentional about this.

 This could start with anyone in the team giving a small introduction of the person and welcoming them, followed by others giving them a warm welcome too!
 Other than messages on a public channel, personally messaging the individual would make them feel more special and welcome.